Adjective Clause

 3. The class that I took is no longer offered at the school.

-Point 2: We use that and which in defining clauses with nouns.
+Point 2: We use that and which in defining clauses with nouns (things and places).
+These words are often used to connect the noun to extra information.

 1. The car that I just bought is really fast.

-2. The cafe that I usually go to is closd today.
+2. The cafe that I usually go to is closed today.

 3. The town that I grew up in is not the same anymore.